totallynotadi/cvplayer/README.md

 # cvplayer
 ---
+easily play videos in python using ffpyplayer and OpenCV

 cvplayer is a simple wrapper around the ffpyplayer's MediaPlayer class to acheive easy video playback while still having all of the functionality provided by ffpyplayer